codingatkca/interview_experience/README.md

 - What are Higher oreder function in react js?.
 - What are synthetic events in Reactjs ?
 - Bind vs Applay in JavaScript?
+## Important Docker Commands
+--Need to be added here

 ## RestFull Service